wp-plugins/relevanssi/readme.txt

 == Changelog ==

+= 1.7.2 =
+* Small bug fix: public posts that are changed to private are now removed from index (password protected posts remain in index).
+* An Italian translation is now included (thanks to Alessandro Fiorotto).

 = 1.7.1 =
 * Small fix: the hidden variable cat now accepts negative category and tag ids.
 Negative categories and tags are excluded in search.
 Mixing inclusion and exclusion is possible.